 The best kind of jewelry is the one with a story behind it – and what better story than a piece you made yourself?
 Our Jewelry making classes teach you the ins and outs of how to make your own jewelry, use our hand tools and equipment, and how to make keychains, pendants, bracelets, rings, and much more.
 The results?
 Statement pieces, handmade gifts, the beginnings of a jewelry-making business – you name it.

 Pick from a variety of stones provided by your instructor to make your very own wire wrapped stone pendant necklace in this beginner-friendly class.
 Explore basic techniques while also learning how to make rosary chains, useful in many different types of jewelry projects.
 One class fee pays for one necklace.

 Make a keychain, pendant, or pet name tag as an introduction to jewelry making.
 Learn basic use of standard hand tools and equipment in the jewelry studio, including the jeweler’s saw, stamping materials, and flex shaft.
-NOTE: to gain unsupervised access to the jeweler’s benches, members must take wood or combo safety.
-This class is only taught at our North 4th location.
+NOTE: to gain unsupervised access to the jeweler’s benches, members must take either Intro to Wood Shop or Intro to Metal Shop (both are not required for this class).
+This class is only taught at our North Philly location.

 In this two part course, learn how to safely and confidently operate the torch for annealing and soldering of jewelry metals.
 Make three, customized projects: a custom sterling silver ring, a bracelet, and a pin.
 From beginners to those looking to improve their technique, this class is packed with the tips and tricks for soldering success.
 Explore metal characteristics through demonstrations and detailed instruction.
 After completing this course, members gain unsupervised access to the soldering area of the jeweler’s studio.